bridgetcasey1/bridgetcasey1.github.io/_posts/2023-05-13-Applying Lesson 1.md

     resize_images(path/o, max_size=400, dest=path/o)
 ```

 As most photos were not PNG images, only a small percentage of the images were deleted.
 To compensate for this, I adapted my original search to now download a maximum of 250 images (instead of the original 200).
-This method succesfully solved the problem, however I am sure there are other solutions out there that don't require all PNG images to be deleted.
+This method succesfully solved the problem, however there appears to be other solutions that don't require all PNG images to be deleted [^1].

 Something I noticed was that the code provided in lesson 1 of the fastai code made three different searches for animal photos including sun and shade photos.
 For example for giraffe photos, three different search terms are used:
 - _giraffe photo_